Frederik J. Simons

+Simons is involved in the design of marine instrumentation for recording earthquakes, specifically iterations of MERMAID.

 Education

 Frederik Simons was born in Antwerp, Belgium.
 He graduated primus perpetuus from Our Lady College, Antwerp Jesuit School in 1992.
-Simons earned his Bachelor's and Master's of Science from KU Leuven in 1996, and his Ph.
-D. in Geophysics at Massachusetts Institute of Technology (MIT) in 2002.
+Simons earned his Bachelor's and Master's of Science from KU Leuven in 1996, and his Ph.D. in Geophysics at Massachusetts Institute of Technology (MIT) in 2002.

 Academic career

 Simons has worked on a variety of theoretical problems in solid-earth geophysics, seismology, geodesy, and geomagnetism.

 Also involved in the design of instrumentation, he founded the international EarthScope-Oceans consortium, devoted to instrumenting the oceans for global geophysics.